 How does it affect mental health?

 It can be a vicious cycle, mental health and loneliness.
-If you’re experiencing mental health problems, it can be a very isolated time.
-You may feel like there’s nowhere to turn, or as a result of stigma, feel too scared to talk or seek help.
-Likewise, loneliness can impact your mental health and happiness massively.
+If you’re experiencing mental health problems, it can be a very isolating time.
+You may feel like there’s nowhere to turn or, as a result of stigma, feel too scared to talk or seek help.

 On mental health, research suggests that individuals who are lonely are more prone to depression, and loneliness in older age increases the chance of suicide.